-SunLine Transit Agency provides bus services to the City of Desert Hot Springs through Lines 14 and 15.
-Line 20 is available on weekdays only.
+SunLine Transit Agency provides bus services to the City of Desert Hot Springs through Lines 14, 15 and 20.
+Line 20 serves Desert Hot Springs on weekdays only.
 Line 14 and 20 are the nearest routes to the Project.
-One bus stop is found in the vicinity of the Project and located approximately 1.5 miles in driving/biking distance to the east at the intersection of Two Bunch Palms Trail and Palm Drive.
+One bus stop, serviced by Lines 14 and 20, is found in the vicinity of the Project and located approximately 1.50 miles in driving/biking distance to the southeast at the intersection of Two Bunch Palms Trail and Palm Drive.
+The nearest bus stop for Bus Line 15 is located 3.5 miles in driving/biking distance to the east of the Project at the Intersection of Palm Drive and Hacienda Avenue.